 Please note that acceptance of an application and fees by the Law Society does not constitute a guarantee or agreement that a practising certificate will be issued.
 There are a number of factors that may result in the Law Society deciding not to issue a solicitor with a practising certificate, including having regard to the Solicitors Acts 1954-2015, any regulations made thereunder and any other legislation, applicable EU law, and codes of conduct that may apply from time to time.

-If a practising certificate is not issued to a solicitor, the application fees will be refunded.
+If a practising certificate is not issued to a solicitor, any application fees received by the Society in respect of such application will be refunded.